cdupont/keycloak-hs/README.md

 ===========

 Keycloak-hs is an Haskell library for connecting to [Keycloak](https://www.keycloak.org/).
-Keycloak allows to authenticate users and protect resources.
+Keycloak allows to authenticate users and protect API resources.

 Install
 =======